Looking for how to change currencies on PayPal for business or personal accounts? Let's go through the steps to take.

-One of the first things you'll need to make sure your company runs smoothly, is a business bank account.
-Check out this simple guide to see how to open a new business bank account in Hong Kong.
+Check out this simple guide to see how to open a new business bank account in Hong Kong as a US citizen.

 Each bank will have its own account opening process and list of documents required.
 However, you can expect to be asked for the following: